Donald Trump Could Expand World Cup Travel Ban to 11 Additional Countries

 Laryea Kingston's urgent warning: Don't underestimate Panama ahead of World Cup showdown

-However, according to the secretary of the Department of Homeland Security (DHS), Kristi Noem, the US plans to expand the number of countries to 30, adding a further 11 nations to the travel ban list.
+However, according to Department of Homeland Security (DHS) Secretary Kristi Noem, the U.S. intends to expand the banned list to around 30 nations by adding 11 more.

 “I won’t be specific on the number, but it’s over 30.
-And the president is continuing to evaluate countries,” Noem said when speaking to FOX News on December 4.
+And the president is continuing to evaluate countries.”

 “If they don’t have a stable government there, if they don’t have a country that can sustain itself and tell us who those individuals are and help us vet them, why should we allow people from that country to come here to the United States?”